 Switch off your appliance when you do not need to use it.
 If no settings are applied for a long time, the appliance switches itself off automatically.

 Switching on the appliance

 Press the 1 On/Off button to switch on the appliance.

-The Bosch logo appears on the display, followed by the selection list for the types of heating.
+All touch fields light up red.
+The Bosch logo appears on the display, and then the first heating type in the selection list.